 Don’t give up

 Children might need to be exposed to a food between eight and ten times before they actually develop a taste for it.
-So, if they refuse a certain vegetable at first, wait a little while and try again.
+So, if your picky eaters refuse a certain vegetable at first, wait a little while and try again.